36 mistakes every fresher will make

 Finally, think about which societies and other extracurricular activities will look good on future job applications.
-For example, if you're after a career in journalism, you'd be silly not to sign up to the student newspaper.
+For example, if you're after a career in journalism, it's a great idea to sign up for the student newspaper.

 Thinking you have to hang out with the first person you meet, forever

 You've probably had everyone telling you that you'll meet your friends for life at university.
-As a result of this sort of chat, many freshers find themselves in a wild panic when they don't discover these special people in the first few days.
+As a result, many freshers find themselves in a wild panic when they don't discover these special people in the first few days.

 First of all, calm down!
 There's really no need to stay attached to the first friendly person you meet forever more (unless you do happen to become BFFs of course).

 Though many great friendships are made in the first few weeks, many, many more are made throughout the year (and the years to come).
 On top of that, there will be plenty of opportunities to meet your future soulmates.We've got a whole guide on how to make friends at university, whether you're living at home or away and whether you enjoy nights out or not.